College of Physicians and Surgeons of Ontario

 The CPSO's power is derived from Regulated Health Professions Act (RHPA), Health Professions Procedural Code under RHPA and the Medicine Act.
 The college is based in Toronto.

-In October 2008, the College was named one of "Canada's Top 100 Employers" by Mediacorp Canada Inc., and was featured in Maclean's newsmagazine.
-Later that month, the College was also named one of Greater Toronto's Top Employers, which was announced by the Toronto Star newspaper.
+In October 2008, the college was named one of "Canada's Top 100 Employers" by Mediacorp Canada Inc., and was featured in Maclean's newsmagazine.
+Later that month, the college was also named one of Greater Toronto's Top Employers, which was announced by the Toronto Star newspaper.

 Organization

 Structure and mission

 The College of Physicians and Surgeons of Ontario (CPSO) is the self-regulating body for the province's medical profession.
-The College regulates the practice of medicine to protect and serve the public interest.
+The college regulates the practice of medicine to protect and serve the public interest.
 It issues certificates of registration to doctors to allow them to practise medicine, monitors and maintains standards of practice through peer assessment and remediation, investigates complaints against doctors on behalf of the public, and disciplines doctors who may have committed an act of professional misconduct or incompetence.

-The medical profession has been granted a great degree of authority by provincial law, and that authority is exercised through the College.
-This system of self-regulation is based on the premise that the College must act first and foremost in the interest of the public.
-All doctors in Ontario must be members of the College in order to practise medicine in the province.
-The role of the College, as well as its authority and powers, are set out in the Regulated Health Professions Act (RHPA), the Health Professions Procedural Code under the RHPA and the Medicine Act.
+The medical profession has been granted a great degree of authority by provincial law, and that authority is exercised through the college.
+This system of self-regulation is based on the premise that the college must act first and foremost in the interest of the public.
+All doctors in Ontario must be members of the college in order to practise medicine in the province.
+The role of the college, as well as its authority and powers, are set out in the Regulated Health Professions Act 1991 (RHPA), the Health Professions Procedural Code under the RHPA and the Medicine Act 1991.

-The duties of the College include: issuing certificates of registration to doctors to allow them to practise medicine monitoring and maintaining standards of practice through peer assessment and remediation investigating complaints about doctors on behalf of the public, and conducting discipline hearings when doctors may have committed an act of professional misconduct or incompetence.
+The duties of the college include: issuing certificates of registration to doctors to allow them to practise medicine monitoring and maintaining standards of practice through peer assessment and remediation investigating complaints about doctors on behalf of the public, and conducting discipline hearings when doctors may have committed an act of professional misconduct or incompetence.

-Council

-The College is governed by a council.
-The RHPA stipulates that it consist of at least 32 and no more than 34 members: